Dino in the Room. Creator: Heinrich-Böll-Stiftung. Creative Commons License LogoThis image is licensed under Creative Commons License.

 • Katja Keul, MdB, Minister of State at the German Federal Foreign Office

 • H.E.
-Hassan Iddi Mwamwetai, Ambassador of the Republic of Tanzania to the Federal Republic of Germany (tbc)
+Hassan Iddi Mwamweta, Ambassador of the Republic of Tanzania to the Federal Republic of Germany (tbc)

-• Prof. Dr. Andreas Mehler, Arnold Bergstraesser Institute / Universität Freiburg
+• Prof Dr Andreas Mehler, Arnold Bergstraesser Institute / University Freiburg

 • Anael Gerald Moshi Meli, descendant Mangi Meli